hasnat/redux-modules/docs/basics/the-transformation-object.md

 ```
 > Example transformation object

-Each of these objects gets turned into an `action creator`, a formatted `constant` prefixed with the module name, and a key in the module's `reducer`.
+`createModule` uses these definitions to generate `action creators`, `constants`, and the final reducer.